sdkcarlos/artyom.js/README.md

 /**
  * To speech text
  */
-artyom.say("Hello, this is a demo text.",{
+artyom.say("Hello, this is a demo text.
+The next text will be spoken in Spanish",{
     onStart: () => {
         console.log("Reading ...");
     },
     onEnd: () => {
         console.log("No more text to talk");

+        // Force the language of a single speechSynthesis artyom.say("Hola, esto está en Español", {
+            lang:"es-ES"
+        });
     }
 });
 ```